-When it comes to the famous fruits of nature-rich Scandinavia, berries such as blueberries and lingonberries are often first on many people’s lists.
+When it comes to the favorite fruits of nature-rich Scandinavia, berries such as blueberries and lingonberries are often first on many people’s lists.

-There are many types of berries other than the standard blueberry, and the “cloudberry” introduced here is one of them.
+There are many types of berries other than the standard blueberry, and the “cloudberry” is one of them.